 SIRA started a project to define metrics based on the NIST Cyber Security Framework (CSF).
 They approach metrics with a construct we love and also use: Goal, Question, Metric (GQM).
 In our experience, we’ve had success with some the following key approaches to successful metrics:

 • Every metric must have a defined target.
 This value is negotiated across stakeholders with the control owner ultimately accountable.

-Whenever possible, the unit of measure should be a % e.g. % systems in CMDB compared to discovery scans.
-I found when most metrics are percentages it’s easier for stakeholders to review the collection.
-Some metrics should be counts e.g. # of H,M,L incidents per quarter.
+• Whenever possible, the unit of measure should be a % (e.g. % systems in CMDB compared to discovery scans).
+I found when most metrics are percentages, it’s easier for stakeholders to review and understand.
+Some metrics should be counted, like the number of H,M,L incidents per quarter.

-Whenever possible, metrics should be defined where higher values are considered “good” e.g. % vulnerabilities mitigated per SLA.
+• Metrics should be defined where higher values are considered “good” (e.g. % vulnerabilities mitigated per SLA).
 This really improves visual communication and makes it easier to set targets consistently.
-Of course this doesn’t apply to incident counts!
+Of course, this doesn’t apply to incident counts!

 The SIRA team took the approach to define a metric for every CSF control objective.
-This may be the best, most comprehensive approach however a lot of time will be spent defining metrics that aren’t used.
+This may be the most comprehensive approach; however, a lot of time will be spent defining metrics that aren’t used.

-An important aspect when defining metrics across a control framework is to embrace that many objectives don’t lend themselves to sustained, target-based metrics e.g. “Priorities for organizational mission, objectives, and activities are established and communicated.”
-Many objectives should just be assessed in regular risk assessments.
+An important aspect when defining metrics across a control framework is to embrace that many objectives don’t lend themselves to sustained, target-based metrics, like “Priorities for organizational mission, objectives, and activities are established and communicated”.
+Many objectives should just be assessed during regular risk assessments.

-So I took a couple hours with the CSF and for each control objective (98 I believe), assigned a Metric Priority rating of 1,2, RA, or covered:
+We took some time with the CSF and, for each control objective, assigned a Metric Priority rating:

-RA: control objective better suited for periodic assessment
+• Regular Assessment (RA): control objective is better suited for periodic assessment